dloa/FloVault/README.md

   - Run any form of service for public use, or internal use within an organisation without prior written permission from Someguy123
   - Re-licence any part of the source code
-  - Use parts of LiteVault's source code in another project
+  - Use parts of FloVault's source code in another project

 This licence may change at any time by Someguy123's discretion.